atashpulatov/data-api-demo/README.md

 - change usage of send_keys as it's not stable on Windows Desktop (potentially in other environments too), sometimes some chars are not sent;
-entered values can be checked using - Windows Desktop: element.text, Mac Chrome: element.get_attribute('value')
+entered values can be checked using - Windows Desktop: element.text (text node of element), Mac Chrome: element.get_attribute('value') (input element)
 - Windows Desktop - each time search for "MicroStrategy for Office"?
 - reporting
 - executing tests by Jenkins